seetohjinwei/StackC/README.md

 The above two programs are equivalent (aside from readability).

+FYI: Words are hashed by their first character, so that searches are a bit more performant.

 ### Comments

 Comments are declared by `--`, every character after `--` is ignored by the interpreter.